cheekylizzy123/Katsu-Hybrid-AIGC-Detector/README.md

 # Katsu-Hybrid-AIGC-Detector
 Katsu is a lightweight hybrid model for detecting **AI-generated images (AIGC)** using visual evidence contained directly in the image pixels. **Link to Demo**: https://katsu-demogit-ix9aua9mfr9fv4akep7dku.streamlit.app/

 The model is designed specifically for **real-world redistribution**, where images may be recompressed, resized, cropped, or affected by noise.
-Rather than relying on metadata, watermarks, or provenance signals, Katsu combines semantic visual representations with complementary image-artifact and texture features. **Robustness Evaluation Summary** is included at the end of this document while **Error Analysis Note** is included as **Error Analysis.md**.
+Rather than relying on metadata, watermarks, or provenance signals, Katsu combines semantic visual representations with complementary image-artifact and texture features. **Robustness Evaluation Summary** and **Error Analysis Note** are both included as **Robustness Evaluation.md**.

 The system uses a **frozen DINOv2 ViT-S/14 backbone** together with two lightweight artifact-detection branches: